OCA/odoo-community.org/04_faq.md

 ## Structure and Governance

-### What is the OpenERP Community Association?
+### What is the Odoo Community Association?
-The association, or "OCA" for short, is an independent nonprofit legal entity established to support the needs of the Open Source OpenERP community.
+The association, or "OCA" for short, is an independent nonprofit legal entity established to support the needs of the Open Source Odoo community.
 The association will serve as an organizing body, a public technology commons, a development community manager, and anevent sponsor.
 Once fully established, the association will provide a legal and administrative framework to better support the ongoing developments and promotion of the OCA's projects.

 ### What is the legal form of the association?
 The association is a membership-based organization incorporated under the laws of association, Switzerland.
 The association was expressly incorporated as a not-for-profit organization.